 Five select committee chairs were affected (Clive Betts at Communities and Local Government; Sir Bill Cash at European Scrutiny; David TC Davies at Welsh Affairs; Sir Bernard Jenkin at PACAC; and Lawrence Robertson at Northern Ireland).

-Recognising the problem, the House decided in April 2018 that Standing Order No. 122A “shall be read as if the word ‘ten’ were substituted for the word ‘eight’ in the text of that Order”.
+Recognising the problem, in April 2018 the House extended the eight-year limit to ten years.
 This meant that chairs who first took up their posts after the 2010 general election could serve until July 2020.
 The House made its decision on the basis of a Procedure Committee report which concluded that:

 “The maximum term of a select committee chair should be a period equivalent to two full Parliaments.
 Since the passage of the Fixed-term Parliaments Act 2011 the period equivalent to two Parliaments is ten years.”

 However, the House ordered the change to apply only for the rest of the 2017 Parliament.
 At the start of the 2019 Parliament, therefore, the term limit reverted to eight years.
 Three chairs who by that time had been continuously in post since 2010 (Clive Betts, Sir Bill Cash and Sir Bernard Jenkin) faced the prospect of being ineligible to remain there after July 2020.